ADVAYA1/X-Rays-Image-Analysis/README.md

 ---

-## Model Architecture 🧠
+## Custom CNN Architecture 🧠

-A Convolutional Neural Network (CNN) was designed and implemented using TensorFlow and Keras.
-The architecture consists of sequential convolutional and pooling layers, followed by dense layers for classification.
+A **custom CNN architecture** was developed using TensorFlow and Keras, tailored specifically for this classification task.
+The architecture was built sequentially, allowing for fine-grained control over the feature extraction and classification process.

-* **Convolutional Layers:** Use `Conv2D` with the `ReLU` activation function to extract features like edges and textures from the images.
+* **Convolutional & Pooling Layers (`Conv2D`, `MaxPooling2D`):** Multiple layers were stacked to progressively extract hierarchical features from the X-ray images. `ReLU` activation was used to introduce non-linearity.
-* **Max Pooling Layers:** `MaxPooling2D` layers are used to down-sample the feature maps, reducing computational complexity and making the model more robust to variations in feature positions.
-* **Dropout Layer:** A `Dropout` layer is included to prevent overfitting by randomly setting a fraction of input units to 0 during training.
+* **Dropout Layer:** A `Dropout` layer was strategically placed to mitigate overfitting by randomly deactivating neurons during training.
-* **Flatten Layer:** This layer converts the 2D feature maps into a 1D vector.
-* **Dense Layers:** Fully connected layers that perform the final classification.
-The output layer uses a `softmax` activation function to produce a probability distribution over the four classes.
+* **Flatten & Dense Layers:** The extracted feature maps were flattened into a 1D vector and passed through fully connected (`Dense`) layers.
+The final output layer utilizes a `softmax` activation function to generate class probabilities.

 ---

-## Results and Evaluation 📊
+## Model Training & Evaluation 📊

-The model's performance was rigorously evaluated.
-An experiment was conducted to find the best optimizer, and the final model's performance was analyzed using a confusion matrix and a classification report.
+The model's training process and performance were rigorously evaluated to ensure its effectiveness and reliability.

-### Optimizer Comparison
+### Optimizer Performance Analysis

-Different optimizers were compared based on their validation accuracy.
-The **Adam** optimizer demonstrated the best performance, achieving the highest accuracy among the tested options.
+An essential step was to select the best optimization algorithm.
+A comparative analysis was conducted, and the **Adam optimizer** was chosen, as it achieved the highest validation accuracy and demonstrated superior convergence.

 ![Optimizer Accuracy Comparison](Optimisers%20Accuracy.png)

-### Final Model Performance
+### Final Model Results

-The final model, trained with the Adam optimizer, shows excellent performance on the test set.
-The confusion matrix and classification report provide a detailed breakdown of its predictive accuracy for each class.
-The model demonstrates high precision and recall, especially for identifying 'NORMAL' and 'TUBERCULOSIS' cases.
+The final custom CNN, trained using the Adam optimizer, achieved high accuracy on the unseen test data.
+The performance is detailed in the **Confusion Matrix** and **Classification Report**, which confirm the model's strong predictive power, especially in identifying 'NORMAL' and 'TUBERCULOSIS' cases with high precision and recall.

 ![Confusion Matrix and Classification Report](Result.png)